Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 Brilliant reasons to breastfeed for mums and babies

 Breastfeeding is beneficial to you and your baby.
-Any amount of breast feeding is positive and the longer you are able to breast feed your baby for, the greater the benefits are.
+Any amount of breast feeding is positive and has long-term health benefits, the longer you are able to breast feed your baby for, the greater the benefits are.

 For baby: